 In addition to his municipal experience, Councilman Ambrosino has significant experience in the private practice of law.
-He is currently Of Counsel to Ruskin Moscou Faltischek, P.C., where he is a member of the firm's Real Estate Department and Municipal and Regulatory Affairs Group.
+He is currently of Counsel to Rivkin Radler, LLP.
+The Councilman was formerly of counsel to Ruskin Moscou Faltischek, P.C., where he was a member of the firm's Real Estate Department and Municipal and Regulatory Affairs Group.
 In addition, he is a founding member of Municipal Solutions Group LLC, a municipal consulting and re-engineering entity.

 Councilman Ambrosino is also active in many civic and charitable organizations.
 He is President and Founder of Amber Rose Productions, a not- for-profit community theatre production company, and he serves as counsel or board member to several organizations including the Friends of North Valley Stream, the Central Nassau Civic Association, the Nassau County Sports Commission, the Pat Cairo Family Foundation, Perks Dance Theatre, Musicals Unlimited, the Faithful and Fearless World Trade Center Family Fund and the Nassau County Literacy Volunteers of America.

 The Councilman is the proud father of three children.